Trade Facilitation Agreement: 1990s

 The first Trade Facilitation discussions began in the mid-1990s.
 In 1996, the Singaporean Ministerial Conference gave the WTO its initial directive, however under a different conceptual heading.
 The language used in the brief reflected a potential compromise between those wanting to renegotiate terms of a deal and those, primarily from the developing and Least Developed Countries who had their doubts about the success of new Negotiations and preferred a much more narrow/limited program.
 Many of the doubts surrounding a prospective new multi-lateral trade agreement were surrounding concerns about not having the capabilities to take on any additional commitments, especially for developing and Least Developed Countries.
 All of the developed countries supported the Trade Facilitation Agreement at this point, as well as a number of developing countries such as Chile, Colombia, Costa Rica, Republic of Korea, Paraguay and Singapore.
 However, it remained difficult to convince the affiliated nations to agree on multi-lateral negotiations.
 There was however no opposition to working and drafting the Trade Facilitation Act.
 The Act promised lower tariff barriers and non-tariff issues.
 However, most of the developing and least-developed countries were more in favour of an approach which encouraged these Guidelines to be followed opposed to a mandate of disciplines.

 Work surrounding the Trade Facilitation Agreement continued after the Singaporean summit.
 The main purpose of these discussions was to gain an initial understanding of the scope of the agreement.
 Setting a clearly defined role for the WTO became a priority.
-The role the WTOwould play began relatively broad.
+The role the WTO would play began relatively broad.
 The earliest proposal indicated that the WTO would be in charge of payments, insurance and other financial requirements concerned with international trade.
 In the late 1990s an effort from a number of countries to make the WTO rules binding and not encouraged triggered a response to narrow the scope and focus on selected aspects of GATT.
 The two main areas of interest were Articles VIII and X of the GATT.

 In late 1999, the ‘Colorado Group’, which was made up of predominantly developed countries and a few developing countries, began to promote the idea of a full negotiating mandate.
 However, this was met with a number of opposition.
 A number of members preferred to continue on the exploratory path instead of setting compulsory mandates.
 With numerous countries standing in opposition of each other, the ‘Colorado Group’ looking for certain mandates and the rest preferring to build upon three existing GATT disciplines in order to alleviate ‘red tape’ surrounding the trading procedures, the negotiations ended up breaking down.
 In the aftermath, efforts were allocated to trying to identify the positives and benefits that the Trade Facilitation Act can have on its members.